MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 ## Sources

-The [Sources](../Use/data-sources.md) (or Data Sources) page offers dashboards to admins for high-level data analysis and shows data set overviews and trends.
+The [Sources](../Use/data-sources.md) (Data sources) page offers dashboards to admins for high-level data analysis and shows data set overviews and trends.

 ## Upload

 On the **Upload** page under the **Organizational data** tab, admins can upload an organizational data file to Workplace Analytic in .csv format.

+![Upload page](../images/WpA/Use/settings-upload1.png)

 ### Organizational data

 Organizational data is contextual information about employees (for example, job title, level, location) and can come from human resources or other information systems.

-![Upload page](../images/WpA/Use/settings-upload1.png)

 For detailed information on preparing and uploading the organizational data file, see [Preparing organizational data](../Setup/prepare-organizational-data.md).

 ## Analysis settings